 Although it can be difficult, if you know you have hidden hearing loss you should limit your exposure to noisy environments as much as possible.
 This will be unavoidable to some extent, however, it’s better to organize certain things like one-on-one catch-ups in a quiet place where you’ll be able to hear your friends.

-New medications might eventually be able to repair the damaged auditory nerve fibers, thus reversing hidden hearing loss.
+New medications might eventually be able to repair the damaged auditory nerve fibers.
 Still, these may not be available for a long time, and it’s best to focus on how you can effectively plan your life around the limitations of your hearing loss.

 The information in this guide has been written using the following reliable sources: